facebookarchive/fbpush/CONTRIBUTING.md

 Please adhere to [PEP 8(https://www.python.org/dev/peps/pep-0008/).

 ## License
-By contributing FBPUSH, you agree that your contributions will be licensed under its BSD license.
+By contributing fbpush, you agree that your contributions will be licensed under its BSD license.